Chapter 89 - M.

 “Yeah, everything is fine.”

-And you got upset when I disagreed with you,” I’ve gotten better about not
+there.
+And you got upset when I disagreed with you,” I’ve gotten better about

 “I just feel like you shouldn’t have provided input on